-- Chair (required for Paper Symposium ONLY): 2 chairs are permitted if there is no discussant.
+- Chair: 2 chairs are permitted if there is no discussant.
 A chair enters all information into the submission website for the Paper Symposium.
 The chair(s) organizes and directs the symposium session, introduces the presenters, and ensures that time limits are strictly observed.
 The chair(s) should be prepared to lead, stimulate, and coordinate the 30-minute open discussion with the audience.
-This role is protected against schedule conflicts but does not count toward the maximum number of 2 presenting roles. - Discussant (optional if only one Chair Paper Symposium ONLY): The role of a discussant is to comment on the papers included in the symposium.
+This role is protected against schedule conflicts but does not count toward the maximum number of 2 presenting roles. - Discussant: The role of a discussant is to comment on the papers included in the symposium.
 This role is protected against schedule conflicts but does not count toward the maximum number of 2 presenting roles. - Presenting Author: This author must be the person who presents the individual presentations within the symposium.
-This presenting role is protected against schedule conflicts. - Moderator (required for Flash Talk ONLY): 1 moderator is required.
-The moderator organizes the symposium and enters all information into the submission website.
-Communicate with all Presenting Author prior to the meeting.
-Collect and compile the PowerPoint presentations.
-Decide on the order of paper presentations.
-Keep time; 6 minutes for each paper presentation.
-Moderate the discussion (20 minutes).
-This is a presenting role and is protected against schedule conflicts - Non-presenting Authors: These roles are not protected against schedule conflicts and do not count against the maximum number of two presenting roles.
+This presenting role is protected against schedule conflicts. - Non-presenting Authors: These roles are not protected against schedule conflicts and do not count against the maximum number of two presenting roles.